xiaoqian-jiang/sgRNA-seq-pipeline/README.md

 # Single-cell RNA-seq Analysis Pipeline

 ## Overview
 This repository provides a comprehensive pipeline for analyzing single-cell RNA sequencing (scRNA-seq) data.
-The workflow integrates state-of-the-art tools in R and python for robust data preprocessing, clustering, and downstream analyses.
+The workflow integrates state-of-the-art tools in R and Python for robust data preprocessing, clustering, and downstream analyses.
 The primary aim is to gain hands-on experience while deriving insights from a case study on the evolution of lung adenocarcinoma (LUAD) using data from Zhu et al. (2022).

 ## Project Objective
 The main objective of this repository is to provide a hands-on exploration of scRNA-seq and spatial transcriptomics (ST) workflows.
 It covers: